 Accessing admin interface

 Note that you'll need email address created in cPanel to check mail, and you'll also need it to configure the product.
-To fine-tune WebMail Lite 8 installation, first log in webmail screen as shown above, then log out of user area of WebMail using Logout tool of webmail itself (rather than Logout tool of cPanel) and then log into admin interface.
+To fine-tune WebMail Lite installation, first log in webmail screen as shown above, then log out of user area of WebMail using Logout tool of webmail itself (rather than Logout tool of cPanel) and append /adminpanel/` to URL, to access admin interface.
 Default admin login is superadmin, default password is empty.

 Once entered the admin interface, you can change the default password for admin access, and configure the product in any other way you like.
 This is, however, optional, as the installer sets up the product to the fully operational state.